Policy and Procedure for Obtaining a Marriage License:

 - Florida residents asserting a hardship may have the delayed effective date waived by the County Judge for good cause.
 The license will be $93.50.

-- If the last marriage ended by divorce, the month, day, and year of the final judgment is required or if by death, the month, day, and year the spouse deceased.
+- If the last marriage ended by divorce, a copy of the Dissolution of Marriage/Final Judgment is required or if by death, the month, day, and year of the spouse's death.

 - No person under 16 years of age may obtain a marriage license unless a medical statement as proof of pregnancy signed by the Doctor is presented to the County Judge and the County Judge approves such marriage.